Psychtoolbox-3/psychtoolbox-3.github.com/docs/Screen-HookFunction.md

 limitation may get relaxed in future versions of the software if possible and
 sensible.
 Parameters and their meaning:
-'hookName' Currently ignored, placeholder for future extensions.
+'hookname' Currently ignored, placeholder for future extensions.
 'leftglHandle' [OpenGL](OpenGL) texture object handle of the left-eye texture in
 stereoMode 12, or of the mono-texture in mono mode.
 'rightglHandle' [OpenGL](OpenGL) texture object handle of the right-eye texture in